saketkc/riddler/README.md

 # riddler

 Solutions to fivethirtyeight's riddler problems.

-1.

-2.
+Since, my PhD was going nowhere.
+We all need stimulants.

 | Problem       | Solution |